n1tr00-10/n1tr00-10/README.md

 # Python dev

-16 yo Been coding since 2025, i like learning and building tools people actually use.
+16 yo Been coding since 2025, i like learning and building tools for fun

 ---